dgosselin-p4/deployment/nrinstall/README.md

 3. (Optional) If you have licensed the enterprise edition (consult http://paradigm4.com for more information), get your username and password ready.
 4. cd nrinstall
 5. (Optional) If your machine does not have wget installed, or it does not have internet access, use the "pkg_downloader" tool to download packages on another machine with wget and internet access, then copy over.
 See "./pkg_downloader -h" for details.
 6. Install SciDB.
 See "./nrinstall -h" for details.
 By default it uses wget to download packages and then install.
 But it has an option to install from a local directory of already-downloaded packages.
-Note: to install the enterprise edition, you should provide the "-p USERNAME:PASSWORD" option here again, even though you already provided it to pkg_downloader.
+Note: to install the enterprise edition, you should provide the "-p USERNAME:PASSWORD" option here, unless you provided it to pkg_downloader.
 7. (Optional) If you do not already have access to PostgreSQL on the coordinator machine, use setupPostgreSQL to create PostgreSQL.
 See "./setupPostgreSQL -h" for more details.
 The tool will prompt you to enter the CIDR address.
 8. scidb.py init_syscat cluster   (Replace "cluster" with the cluster name you provided to the configurator, if you changed the default value.)
 9. scidb.py initall cluster    (This is to initialize the database.)